Chevereșu Mare: History

 The first recorded mention of Chevereșu Mare dates from the end of the Turkish occupation of Banat and is made by Marsigli in his writings from 1690, where he mentions the village of Keveris in the district of Ciacova.
 The village is certainly older and was inhabited by Romanians when, in 1717, the Austrians conquered Banat.
+In Der Buziascher Bezirk, Helmut Wettel believes that the name is of Slavic origin, "village of blacksmiths" (covaci is a regionalism in Banat and Transylvania for blacksmith).
 With the establishment of the post office in 1721, Chevereșu Mare became an administrative center for the surrounding localities and even for some more distant ones.
 Here was the headquarters of an administrative sub-office and a forest district.
 Until 1808 Chevereșu Mare was a chamber property and a revenue office.

 The local tradition speaks of three hamlets that merged, during the reign of Maria Theresa, on the current hearth of the settlement: Corneanț (the nucleus of the future settlement), Bocea (the largest one) and Drila.
 Corneanț was located where today is the homonymous neighborhood, in the south of the village.
 Bocea was further north, at the edge of the forest, between Dragșina and Sârbova.
 The village of Potchia appeared on old Austrian maps until 1750.
 Today, Bocea is the neighborhood that occupies the northern part of the settlement.
 The contemporary Regat neighborhood, located in the northwest, was called, until the interwar period, Drila.

 Demographics

-Chevereșu Mare had a population of 2,272 inhabitants at the 2011 census, up 19% from the 2002 census.
-Most inhabitants are Romanians (61.09%), larger minorities being represented by Roma (19.32%), Hungarians (8.27%) and Slovaks (4.45%).
-For 6.43% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (73.06%), but there are also minorities of Roman Catholics (11.75%), Pentecostals (6.25%) and Lutherans (1.63%).
-For 6.43% of the population, religious affiliation is unknown.
+Chevereșu Mare had a population of 2,369 inhabitants at the 2021 census, up 4.27% from the 2011 census.
+Most inhabitants are Romanians (62.22%), larger minorities being represented by Roma (15.32%), Hungarians (6.58%) and Slovaks (3.41%).
+For 11.65% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (67.45%), but there are also minorities of Roman Catholics (8.9%), Pentecostals (6.12%) and Lutherans (1.35%).
+For 13.76% of the population, religious affiliation is unknown.

-Culture
+Politics and administration

+The commune of Chevereșu Mare is administered by a mayor and a local council composed of 11 councilors.
+The mayor, Marcel Muia, from the Social Democratic Party, has been in office since 2000.
+As from the 2024 local elections, the local council has the following composition by political parties:

+Education and culture

+The locality has a cultural center and a public library.
+Several decades ago, Chevereș had a choir and a brass band, following the famous example of the villagers from Chizătău.
+There was also a group of călușari.
+A cinema also operated here.